/* Google Analytics */

 Drugs & Alcohol

 The possession, sale, and/or consumption of illegal drugs are treated as serious crimes in Vietnam.
-Those who use illegal drugs and illicit use legal drugs are in violation of the law and the program’s regulations.
+Those who use illegal or illicit drugs are in violation of the law and the program’s regulations.
 ABROADER will not assist in legal matters caused by a participant’s use of alcohol or drugs.

-Irresponsible drinking, gambling, fighting, swearing, and similar unprofessional activities are strictly prohibited during the time of the program.
-ABROADER will not assist in legal matters caused by a participant’s use of alcohol or drugs and other crimes against Vietnam’s laws.
+Irresponsible drinking, gambling, fighting, swearing, and similar unprofessional activities are strictly prohibited during the internship.
+ABROADER will not assist in legal matters caused by a participant’s use of alcohol or drugs or other crimes against Vietnam’s laws.

 Sexual Misconduct

-ABROADER prohibits all participants; engagement in prostitution.
+ABROADER prohibits all interns; from engaging in prostitution.
 Prostitution is illegal in Vietnam.
 Being is caught contributing to the prostitution industry in any way, they will receive punishment from the government of Vietnam.

-Participants must not engage in sexual harassment or conduct themselves in a way that could be construed as such, for example, by using inappropriate language, keeping or posting inappropriate materials in the workplace and/ or public area.
+Interns must not engage in sexual harassment or conduct themselves in a way that could be construed as such, for example, by using inappropriate language or keeping or posting inappropriate materials in the workplace and/ or public areas.

 Communication Policy

-ABROADER seeks to provide timely, accurate and helpful communications to the participant throughout the program, and vice versa.
-Participant is asked to respond promptly and courteously to all proper requests for information for organizing purposes.
+ABROADER seeks to provide timely, accurate, and helpful communications to the intern throughout the program and vice versa.
+The intern is asked to respond promptly and courteously to all proper requests for information for organizing purposes.

-To ensure timely support, the Participant is asked to inform the Program Coordinator in any cases of emergency, including but not limited to, illness, accidents, crimes, disputes with locals as soon as possible.
+To ensure timely support, the Intern is asked to inform the Program Coordinator in any cases of emergency, including but not limited to illness, accidents, crimes, and disputes with locals, as soon as possible.

-During and after the program, participants give consent to ABROADER to use Participant’s information and images in ABROADER’s marketing materials; and provide end-of-program evaluation and testimonials.
+During and after the internship, interns give consent to ABROADER to use the Intern’s information and images in ABROADER’s marketing materials and provide end-of-internship evaluations and testimonials.

 Confidentiality

-While participating in Host Organization, the participant will conduct herself/himself in a professional and ethical manner at all times.
+While interning at Host Organization, the intern will conduct herself/himself in a professional and ethical manner at all times.
 This includes, but is not limited to:

 • Remain drug and alcohol-free, and avoid the use of controlled substances